This page is not complete.

 text-shadowwithout a color specified (bug 726550).
 This has been fixed in Quantum.

-- In Gecko, filling animations (e.g. with
+- In Gecko, cancelling a filling animation (e.g. with

 - Animations using em units are not affected by changes to the